Physics-Informed Graph Neural Networks for Robust AC-Optimal Power Flow: Methodology

 The inequality constraints on the generator limits, for active and reactive power at each bus, are defined as:

-Similarly, the inequality constraints on voltage magnitudes \( G_V \) and branch thermal limits \( G_S \) are:
+Similarly, the inequality constraints on voltage magnitudes $G_V$ and branch thermal limits $G_S$ are:

-where \( |S_{\max,ij}| \) represents the maximum allowable apparent power\footnote{Apparent power \( S \) in an AC circuit is the product of the RMS voltage and the RMS current, expressed as \( S = V \times I^* \), or in terms of magnitude as \( |S| = \sqrt{P^2 + Q^2} \), where \( P \) is the real power and \( Q \) is the reactive power.} transferred between buses \( i \) and \( j \).
+where \( |S_{\max,ij}| \) represents the module of the maximum allowable apparent power\footnote{The apparent power $S$ in an AC circuit is the complex quantity $S = VI^*$, where $V$ is the complex voltage phasor and $I^*$ is the complex conjugate of the current phasor.
+Its magnitude is given by $|S| = \sqrt{P^2 + Q^2}$, where $P$ and $Q$ are the real and reactive power respectively.} transferred between buses \( i \) and \( j \).
 Thus, the total inequality constraints \( G \) are given by the union of the constraints defined above:

-We implement the model using the \texttt{MATPOWER}~\cite{matpower} package, which employs the MATPOWER Interior Point Solver (MIPS)~\cite{zimmerman2016matpower} solver, currently one of the most widely-used solvers for AC-OPF.